gwilku/jscan-docs/jeep/jl.rst

 1) Go to Modules > Body Controller > Configuration
 2) Set these to active:
 	- CHML Camera Present or Cargo Camera Present
 3) Restart the Radio using JScan 2x - this is required for the settings to take effect.

 Wire the Camera in to radio connectors:
 	- 2018/2019 - pin 24, black in 25
 	- 2020+     - pin 21, black in 22

-!Warning some late 2019 models have different pinouts, please check before wiring.
+.. warning:: Some late 2019 models have different pinouts, please check before wiring.

 	.. image:: ../img/radio/chml.jpg
 		:width: 200px